cmuratori/refterm/README.md

 # Fast Pipes

-Because Windows' has very serious problems with conio throughput, a conio bypass is included in refterm.
+Because Windows' has very serious problems with conhost throughput, a conhost bypass is included in refterm.
 This was necsesary in order to test bandwidth through the terminal, since without bypassing Windows' console conduit, it quickly becomes the bottleneck.

 _fast_pipe.h_ is a header file that provides a single macro you can use in any console program to remap the standard handles to faster handles that refterm provides.
 You can look at the included _splat.c_ console example program to see how it is used.
 Fast pipes are off by default in refterm, but can be turned on by typing "fastpipe" as a command.